ArabellaTech/django-basic-cms/README.rst

 you use in your page templates.
 Every time you add a placeholder in your template  a field dynamically appears in the page admin.

-This CMS is know to work on Django 1.4 and 1.5
+This CMS is know to work on Django 1.4 and 1.5 with Python 2.6+ and 3.3

 .. image:: https://github.com/YD-Technology/django-basic-cms/raw/master/doc/admin-screenshot1.png